Sampath-Lokuge/DropzoneJSApp/README.md

 This Article shows how to use DropzoneJS with your ASP.net MVC 5 Application.

-The code accompanies a [Article of "DropzoneJS with ASP.net MVC 5"](http://sampathloku.blogspot.com/2014/02/dropzonejs-with-aspnet-mvc-5.html).
+The code accompanies an [Article of "DropzoneJS with ASP.net MVC 5"](http://sampathloku.blogspot.com/2014/02/dropzonejs-with-aspnet-mvc-5.html).

 What is DropzoneJS ?